awesome-selfhosted/awesome-selfhosted/README.md

 - [Gophish](https://getgophish.com/) - Gophish is a powerful, open-source phishing framework that makes it easy to test your organization's exposure to phishing. ([Source Code](https://github.com/gophish/gophish)) `MIT` `Go/Docker`
 - [graph-vl](https://github.com/verifid/graph-vl) - Identity document verification using Machine Learning and GraphQL. `MIT` `Python`
 - [IconCaptcha](https://www.fabianwennink.nl/projects/IconCaptcha/) - IconCaptcha is a self-hosted, fast, simple and user-friendly captcha for PHP. ([Source Code](https://github.com/fabianwennink/IconCaptcha-Plugin-jQuery-PHP)) `MIT` `PHP`
 - [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) - A free and open source software application for managing requests for your media library.
-It is a a fork of Overseerr built to bring support for Jellyfin & Emby media servers! `MIT` `Docker`
+It is a a fork of Overseerr built to bring support for Jellyfin & Emby media servers. `MIT` `Docker`
 - [Journal](https://github.com/inoda/journal) - Simple journaling with encrypted entries and sharing capabilities. `MIT` `Ruby`
 - [King Phisher](https://github.com/rsmusllp/king-phisher) - King Phisher is a tool for testing and promoting user awareness by simulating real world phishing attacks. `BSD-3-Clause` `Python`
 - [Koillection](https://koillection.github.io/) - Koillection is a service allowing users to manage any kind of collections. ([Source Code](https://github.com/koillection/koillection)) `MIT` `PHP`